JuNi4/MinecraftPP/include/getAssets/README.md

 `version` Being the Minecraft version to get the assets from\
 `base_path` Is the place, where the assets will be downloaded to.

+`json getVersionMeta( std::string version )`\
+Gets the information for a version.
+The Json object contains things like where to get the client.jar from.\
+`version` Being the Minecraft version to get the assets from

 Quick Demo:
 ```cpp
 #include <getAssets/getAssets.hpp>